Ayuniarfina/Final-Project-Bangkit---JKT4-B/README.md

 2. Create balanced dataset

 ## How To Use The App
-### Live Camera scenario
-It uses the camera preview as input and contains two workflow: object detection & visual search, and barcode detection.
-There's also a Settings page to allow you to configure several options:

-## How To Use The App
 This app supports two usage scenarios: Live Camera and Static Image.

 ### Live Camera scenario